 Surface waves: Rayleigh and Love waves

 When an earthquake occurs, P waves occur first followed by S waves and then the Surface waves.
-The following seismograph shows the distinctions between the waves and the order in which they occur (courtesy of Mary Washington Geography)
+The following seismograph shows the distinctions between the waves and the order in which they occur.

 Body waves are waves that travel through the body of the earth.
 Surface waves as the name implicates are the waves that only travel along the surface of the earth.